samuelchrisdian/samuelchrisdian/README.md

 ## I'm a Web Developer!!

 - 🔭 I am now Open to contribute to Any Open Source Project!
-- 🌱 I’m currently learning everything !!
+- 🌱 I’m currently learning MERN !!
 - 🥅 2021 Goals: More Connection and More Knowledge

 ### Connect with me: